charu-dev/charu-dev/README.md

 </h1>
 <h1>Hi, I am Charu Gupta! </h1>

-I am Charu Gupta, currently pursuing my BTech from IIT-BHU.
+I am Charu Gupta, currently pursuing my B.Tech from IIT-BHU.
 I am a tech enthusiast.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here:
 <h2>📫 Reach out to me on</h2>